Atom Learning logo

 Children who have achieved an eligible score have their creative writing paper marked by examiners.
 The eligible score is usually set by the school itself – more details will be included in your target school’s admissions policy.

-Online 11 plus practice papers on Atom Home provide your child with a standardised age score equivalent to the scoring used in real 11 plus exams.
-We recommend that students aim for an SAS of at least 120 when practising for entry to grammar schools.
+11 plus practice papers from Atom Home provide your child with a standardised age score equivalent to the scoring used in real 11 plus exams.
+We recommend that students aim for a SAS of at least 120 when practising for entry to grammar schools.

 How to prepare for the FSCE 11 plus